Severe Flooding Hits NZ and European Countries

 In less than two months apart, torrential rains swept across the country and brought with it record floods that devastated properties – many homes were declared unlivable, damaged farm assets, and forced thousands of residents to evacuate from their homes.

-On May 30, a state of emergency has been declared for the entire Canterbury region, east coast of the South Island, following heavy rains and flooding.
+On May 30, heavy rains and flooding caused a state of emergency to be declared for the entire Canterbury region, east coast of the South Island.

-Hundreds have evacuated their homes, and many others have abandoned their homes as heavy rains raised water levels in the area.
-Local media called this year’s flooding a “one-in-100-year deluge”.
+Hundreds have evacuated their homes, and many others have abandoned them as heavy rains raised water levels in the area.
+Local media called this year’s flooding a “one-in-100-year deluge.”

-On June 20, another spell of torrential rain has inundated the North Island’s East Coast.
-Severe floods in Gisborne District have forced families to self-evacuate.
-At least four roads in the district have been washed out or blocked by landslips.
+On June 20, another spell of torrential rain inundated the North Island’s East Coast.
+Severe floods in Gisborne District have forced families to self-evacuate, and at least four roads in the district have been washed out or blocked by landslips.

 On July 16, hundreds of people were evacuated from their homes as the Marlborough Region of New Zealand declared a state of emergency.
-Some areas have recorded more than 300mm of rain within 48 hours which raised river levels.
+Some areas recorded more than 300mm of rain within 48 hours, raising river levels.
 Officials say that this year’s flood has been the largest ever recorded in the region.

 Simultaneously, the Buller district on the south island’s west coast declared a local state of emergency as heavy rains caused landslips and riverbanks to break, forcing two thousand residents to leave their homes.

 The region had a similar experience with its neighbouring Marlborough district when 300mm of rain fell within just two days.
-The area suffered widespread damage prompting the government to give $600,000 in emergency aid to affected communities.
+The area suffered widespread damage, prompting the government to give affected communities $600,000 in emergency aid.

-Talking to 1News, Associate Professor Asaad Shamseldin from the University of Auckland’s Civil and Environmental Engineering department says that this flooding resulted from climate change and could be a “new norm”.
-His basic message is the need for preparedness among communities.
+Talking to 1News, Associate Professor Asaad Shamseldin from the University of Auckland’s Civil and Environmental Engineering department says this flooding resulted from climate change and could be a “new norm.”
+His basic message is the need for community preparedness.

-Shamseldin also explained that land-use changes magnify the impacts of floods.
-For people to be well-prepared for such extreme events, we need to reassess risks.
-There should be a “very serious conversation” that will need to happen between the government and local communities to define “acceptable risk” to plan for the future.
+Shamseldin also explained that land-use changes magnify flood impacts.
+To be well-prepared for such extreme events, we need to reassess risks.
+The government and local communities should have a “very serious conversation” to define “acceptable risk” and plan for the future.

-Shamseldin says that mitigating the impacts of flooding in New Zealand could include early warning, stop banks, raising the floor level or houses and relocation.
+Shamseldin says that mitigating the impacts of flooding in New Zealand could include early warning, stopping banks, raising the floor level of houses, and relocation.

 Extreme events around the world

-While extreme events are impacting several regions across New Zealand, countries worldwide are also experiencing the same thing.
+While extreme events impact several regions across New Zealand, countries worldwide are also experiencing the same thing.

 The record rainfall in western Europe that started on July 15 has turned into catastrophic flooding that claimed at least 195 lives in Germany and Belgium.
-Burst rivers and destructive flash floods collapsed houses and ripped up roads and power lines.
+Burst rivers and destructive flash floods collapsed houses, roads, and power lines.

-Some blamed the German flood alert system for failing to communicate the dangers to its residents, resulting in a vast number of deaths and massive property and infrastructure damages.
+Some blamed the German flood alert system for failing to communicate the dangers to its residents, resulting in many deaths and massive property and infrastructure damage.

 Several towns in the southern Netherlands suffered damage from flooding on July 16.
-Netherland’s Prime Minister Mark Rutte says that without a doubt, floods that swept the country and in Europe is a result of climate change.
+Netherlands Prime Minister Mark Rutte says that the floods that swept the country and Europe are undoubtedly a result of climate change.

-The heavy rains and flooding that hit Germany also came to Austria, causing flood alarms to sound off across Salzburg and Tyrol.
+The heavy rains and flooding that hit Germany also came to Austria, causing flood alarms across Salzburg and Tyrol.
 The flood in Austria is described as a 50-year flood event.

 On July 12, Kew, London, received a month’s worth of rain in one day, causing flash floods in the district.
-The average rainfall in July is 44.5mm, but 47.8mm fell in just a day on a Monday morning.
-Residents evacuated from their homes, train services were cancelled, while cars were submerged in water, the BBC reported.
+The average rainfall in July is 44.5mm, but 47.8mm fell in just one day on a Monday morning.
+Residents were evacuated from their homes, train services were cancelled, and cars were submerged in water, the BBC reported.

-And who could forget the landslide in Atami Japan after heavy rains hit the Shizuoka prefecture that happened on July 3?
+And who could forget the landslide in Atami, Japan, after heavy rains hit the Shizuoka prefecture on July 3?

 Climate change and extreme events